samthepacman/samthepacman/README.md

 Welcome to my GitHub profile!
-I'm a passionate Computer Science undergraduate student with a keen interest in Python, web development, and artificial intelligence.
+I'm a passionate Computer Science undergraduate student with a keen interest in Python, algos, C, Rust and artificial intelligence.
 Currently, I'm working on an exciting project that I can't wait to share with you soon!